Court of public opinion

-Trying cases in the court of public opinion is the use of the media to influence public support for one side or the other in a court case.
+Trying cases in the court of public opinion is the use of the media to influence public opinion for one side or the other in a court case.
 This can result in persons outside the justice system (i.e. people other than the judge or jury) taking action for or against a party.
 For instance, the reputation of a party may be greatly damaged even if they win the case.
 Lawyer Robert S. Bennett noted that when he represents high-profile clients, he sometimes finds them in a (figurative) Bermuda Triangle of cross-currents generated by a criminal investigation, the news media, and the U.S. Congress.
 It has been noted that there is no Fifth Amendment right against self-incrimination in the court of public opinion.